Skip to main content

 Distribution and Habitat

 Tigers live in tropical rainforest and mangrove forests.
 They can also be found in very cold areas like the Siberian tiger in the snowy areas of Russia.
+They used to be much more common in the past.
 Today, tigers only live in eastern Russia, northern China, India and the island of Sumatra.

 ADVERTISEMENT - ARTICLE CONTINUES BELOW